punteney/tutorial-django/pushing-live.rst

 Updating in the config files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Most of the changes here are to set the path to files properly.
-Where ever there is a 'USERNAME' replace it with 'zoo' where ever there is a 'PROJECT_NAME' replace it with 'zoo_site'.
+Where ever there is a 'USERNAME' replace it with 'zoo' where ever there is a 'PROJECT_NAME' replace it with 'zoo'.

-* zoo_site/config/apache/production/django_site.conf
+* zoo/config/apache/production/django_site.conf
-    * WSGIScriptAlias - set it to ``WSGIScriptAlias / /home/zoo/zoo_site/live/config/wsgi/production/django_site.py``
+    * WSGIScriptAlias - set it to ``WSGIScriptAlias / /home/zoo/zoo/live/config/wsgi/production/django_site.py``
-* zoo_site/config/nginx/production/django_site.conf
+* zoo/config/nginx/production/django_site.conf
-    * In the ``location ~ ^/(favicon.ico|robots.txt|sitemap.xml)`` directive set the root to be ``root /home/zoo/zoo_site/live/project/media;``
+    * In the ``location ~ ^/(favicon.ico|robots.txt|sitemap.xml)`` directive set the root to be ``root /home/zoo/zoo/live/website/media;``
-    * In the ``location /media`` directive set the root to be ``root /home/zoo/zoo_site/live/project/media;``
+    * In the ``location /media`` directive set the root to be ``root /home/zoo/zoo/live/website/media;``

 .. note::

-    A global search and replace on the config directory for '/USERNAME/PROJECTNAME/' and replace with '/zoo/zoo_site/' will work for the above changes.
+    A global search and replace on the config directory for '/USERNAME/PROJECTNAME/' and replace with '/zoo/zoo/' will work for the above changes.

 Updating the production settings file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^